pnfproj/.github/profile/README.md

 ## Join the Beta

 We’re planning to open a beta waitlist in the near future.
+If you want to beta-test PNF, please [register your interest](https://rdr.fyi/pnfbeta).
 Eventually, we plan to open source our model to allow maximum transparency and allow the community to contribute.